radek02/inzynierka2026/proj/Background/README.md

 # Overview
-Worker service, now consitst of scripts, in future will be used with cloud first aproach and managed by GCP
+Worker service, now consitst of scripts, in future will be used with cloud first aproach and managed by GCP, currently all will have the same .env and the same requirements.txt, may be it will be changed in the future

 # Install dependencies
 ```